 C.F. – CONDÉ NAST TRAVELER “GOLD LIST 2015: TOP HOTELS IN THE WORLD”

-Our smallest but perfect double with stunning river view.
-The bedroom with high ceilings has a double bed (possible twin beds), a cosy antechamber and a light green marble bathroom.
+Our smallest but beautiful with a stunning river view, and perfect for the adult children.
+The bedroom with high ceilings has the bed draped in luminous yellow pure silk, a cozy antechamber and a light green marble bathroom.
+Area 29 sqm.

 Beds: Double bed

 Price: 550,00€/night with complementary breakfast and VAT included (City tax – 1€/person/day not included).

 Special holidays: S. Valentines, Easter and Christmas holidays an extra cost of 100€ per suite will be applied.

 Fernão Mendes Pinto (c.1509 – 8 July 1583) was a Portuguese explorer and writer.
 His voyages are recorded in Pilgrimage (Portuguese: Peregrinação) (1614), his autobiographical memoir.
 The historical accuracy of the work is debatable due to the many events which seem far fetched or at least exaggerated.
 Some aspects of the work can be verified, particularly through Pinto’s service to the Portuguese Crown and by his association with Jesuit missionaries.

 Fernão Mendes Pinto was born in Montemor-o-Velho, Portugal to a poor rural family (or perhaps to a family of minor nobility who had fallen on hard times).
 Pinto had two brothers and two sisters (and possibly other siblings).
 In 1551, a brother, Álvaro was recorded in Portuguese Malacca.
 Letters also record the martyr’s death of a brother in Malacca.
 In 1557, Francisco Garcia de Vargas, Pinto’s wealthy cousin is recorded in Cochin.